Budapest Great Synagogue

 Both tours are lead by experts in Budapest’s Jewish history and culture.

 Note: Men cannot enter the synagogue without a hat or cap.
 You have to wear a small skullcap called kipah or yarmulke.
 You’ll receive one at the entrance after ticket inspection.
+Please also wear appropriate clothes: no sleeveless tops, short skirt or shorts.

 History and Architecture